-[On March 1, 2020, it is now five years since Lone Wolf’s mother died, and today would have been Lottie’s 90th birthday.
+[On March 1, 2021, it is now six years since Lone Wolf’s mother died, and today would have been Lottie’s 91st birthday.
 I think of her often as I spend time with my own mother in her last days.
 I miss Lottie, and I really miss her daughter.
 Yet they’re both here with Mom and me, in so many ways.]

 Lottie is missed and remembered by dozens of people for hundreds of reasons.
 Each of her six kids remembers a different Lottie.
 I miss the one I knew.
 For a long time I was slightly afraid of her (she called me What’s-her-name for the first few years), but in time I grew to appreciate her bluntness, her gruffness, and her dry wit.
 In fact I came to love and respect her deeply, and to feel enormous gratitude toward her for the unconditional love she gave her youngest daughter—and the positive effects that love has had—still has—on my life.

 I knew her mostly through LW’s stories.
 In the 23 years Lottie was part of my life, I had too few opportunities to see her in person and spend time with her, but LW made an annual trek to Moose Jaw to hang out with her mom at Providence Place, spring-clean her room, organize her drawers and cupboards, hang out in the Rose Room and listen to the rhythm band, sometimes gamble a little at the casino, and always joke around with the staff, who came to be like family to LW over the 20 years her mom lived at Providence Place.

 Did I say she lived there?
 She actually pretty much ran the place.
 She was president of the residents’ council, worked in the gift shop, fund-raised thousands of dollars for Telemiracle and other worthy causes, bossed around the staff, watched out for all the residents, planned, planted, watered, weeded and harvested the rooftop vegetable garden every year, and kept abreast of all the local news and everybody’s business.